saswatsam786/snapshell/README.md

 ### 1. 🌐 Production Server Mode (Recommended)

 **Use our deployed signaling server - no setup required!**

+> **⚠️ Note:** The Redis signaling server is deployed on Render.
+Render services may take 1-2 minutes to start up if they've been inactive for a while (they automatically suspend after periods of inactivity to save resources).
+If you encounter connection issues, wait a few minutes and try again. **Note: We will soon migrate to AWS for better reliability and performance.**

 **Terminal 1 - First User (Caller):**